-This page offers an overview of the best searching strategies to use when conducting research in databases or online.
+This guide gives you an overview of the best searching strategies when conducting research in databases or online.

-By using these connectors when doing searches in Library tools, you will achieve the best results.
+By using these connectors when employing library searches you will achieve the best results.

 These still images provide some captions to help you understand how to search smarter and more efficiently.

 Next, try other ways of narrowing by Source Type or access the PDF Full Text of the article or request through Interlibrary Loan.